EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 ## Combinatorial Variables
-Recall from [the section]() that Perplexity represents items operating together as a set (represented as a `tuple` in Python).
-Because users of the system may ask questions like, "Are the files 20 mb?" (meaning are they 20mb *together*), predications need to be prepared to deal with variables with a set of more than one item.
-We can start by converting the `file_n_of()` function to handle this.
+Recall from [?the section?]() that Perplexity represents items operating together as a set (represented as a `tuple` in Python).
+Because users of the system may ask questions like, "Are the files 20 mb?" (meaning are they 20mb *together*), predications need to be prepared to deal with variables that have a set of more than one item.
+Let's update the `file_n_of()` function to handle this case.

-Let's add 2 more files to our example, now we have: `file1.txt`, `file2.txt` and `file3.txt`.
+Assume we have 2 more files in our example, so that now we have: `file1.txt`, `file2.txt` and `file3.txt`.
 A group of files "together" is still a group of files, so we really only have to change the logic to loop through the list and make sure they are all files.
-Furthermore, if the `x` variable is unbound, we need to yield *all combinations* of files since any combination of them could make this predication `true`, like this:
+However, if the `x` variable is unbound, we need to yield *all combinations* of files since any combination of them could make this predication `true`, like this:

 ~~~
 def file_n_of(state, x_binding, i_binding):
     if x_binding.value is None:
         # Yield all combinations of files in the system
-        yield state.set_x(("file1.txt",), VariableValueType.set)
+        yield state.set_x(("file1.txt",))
-        yield state.set_x(("file2.txt",), VariableValueType.set)
+        yield state.set_x(("file2.txt",))
-        yield state.set_x(("file3.txt",), VariableValueType.set)
+        yield state.set_x(("file3.txt",))
-        yield state.set_x(("file1.txt","file2.txt"), VariableValueType.set)
+        yield state.set_x(("file1.txt","file2.txt"))
-        yield state.set_x(("file1.txt","file2.txt"), VariableValueType.set)
+        yield state.set_x(("file1.txt","file2.txt"))
-        yield state.set_x(("file2.txt","file3.txt"), VariableValueType.set)
+        yield state.set_x(("file2.txt","file3.txt"))
-        yield state.set_x(("file1.txt","file2.txt","file3.txt"), VariableValueType.set)
+        yield state.set_x(("file1.txt","file2.txt","file3.txt"))

     else:
         for item in x_binding.value: